“Gorgeous song, 10 out of 10.”

-“Home is where the dark is…” As featured on BBC 6Music, BBC Introducing, local radio, and Radio 1. christopher rye is a songwriter, performer, session guitarist, and multi-instrumentalist, and a producer working with up-and-coming acts in Brighton, UK.
-He makes music for outsiders – for people in the shadows – and his wide-screen songs are located in a moonlit, urban landscape where London, New York, and Tokyo nightlife meet.
+He makes music for outsiders – for people in the shadows – and his wide-screen songs are located in a moonlit urban landscape where London, New York, and Tokyo nightlife meet.

-Most recently, in April 2017, christopher’s track ‘Beat-up Car’ was selected as BBC Introducing’s track of the day on the Friday drive-time show on BBC Sussex and BBC Surrey.
-Also in 2017, the video for christopher rye’s ‘Splinter Cell’ received a month of rotation on the Latest TV channel, and ‘Et tu, Babe?’ has been playing on Brighton’s Radio Reverb.
+In 2017, christopher’s ‘Beat-up Car’ was selected as BBC Introducing’s track of the day.
+Also in 2017, the video for christopher rye’s ‘Splinter Cell’ received a month of rotation on the Latest TV channel, and ‘Et tu, Babe?’ was featured on Brighton’s Radio Reverb.

 Soundtracks & sync rights

 Over the years, christopher has written and recorded the music for a number of movies, including a US-award-winning short and a film for Channel 4, and for several videos, including (when he was much younger) for the Millennium Dome.
 One of his tracks was acquired by a major car manufacturer for a US East Coast advertising campaign.

 • For enquiries about sync rights, please use the Contact christopher page.